Learning Decision-Focused Uncertainty Sets in Robust Optimization: Examples

 \subsection{Portfolio optimization}

-\paragraph{Problem description.} We consider larger instances of the portfolio optimization problem from Section~\ref{sec:intro_sets}, where we select a portfolio $x \in \reals^n$ of stocks to maximize returns, and refrain from deviating too far from the previous holdings $x^{\text{prev}} \in \reals^n$.
-As we know these previous holding values, we parametralize the problem with the family parameter $y=x^{\text{prev}}$, and solve the \gls{RO} problem
+\paragraph{Problem description.} We consider the classic portfolio management problem, where we select a portfolio $z \in \reals^n$ of stocks to maximize $u^T z$, where $u\in \reals^n$ are the uncertain asset returns.
+We assume to have access to contextual data on the market factors $F \in \reals^{(n,2)}$, which influences the returns covariance, as well as data $h\in \reals^n$ that influences the mean of the returns.
+This translates to the \gls{RO} problem with a Lipschitz uncertain constraint